-- An Internal Audit function which consistently conforms with PSIAS and reports regularly to the AG&S Committee - Risk management framework embedded in policy and planning processes and approved by the AG&S Committee. - Comprehensive budget framework with clearly defined responsibilities including frequent reporting to the Executive. - Budget Management Group led by CFO. - Application of CIPFA FM Code. - Information Governance Framework supported by corporate oversight. - Consistent and clear commitment to countering fraud and corruption
+- An Internal Audit function which consistently conforms with PSIAS and reports regularly to the AG&S Committee - Risk management framework embedded in policy and planning processes and approved by the AG&S Committee. - Comprehensive budget framework with clearly defined responsibilities including frequent reporting to the Executive. - Transformation Boards to monitor/deliver savings. - Application of CIPFA FM Code. - Information Governance Framework supported by corporate oversight. - Consistent and clear commitment to countering fraud and corruption